Round-Lobed Hepatica – Anemone americana

 Description

-Appearance: Eupatorium perfoliatum is a herbaceous perennial known for its clusters of white, fluffy flowers and opposite, perfoliate leaves.
+Appearance: Asclepias syriaca is a herbaceous perennial known for its clusters of pink to purple flowers and distinctive seed pods.

-Leaves: The leaves are opposite, united around the stem, and have a perfoliate (stem-piercing) appearance.
+Leaves: The leaves are opposite, broad, and lance-shaped.

-Habitat: It is commonly found in wet meadows and along stream banks.
+Habitat: It is commonly found in fields, meadows, and disturbed areas.

 Occurrence